 Are there alternatives to hysterectomy?

 Yes depending on what your problem is and how it affects you.
-Dr Land will always discuss potential alternatives where appropriate to give you options.
+Our doctors will always discuss potential alternatives where appropriate to give you options.
 The Mirena progesterone secreting IUD is a popular alternative in treating heavy painful periods for some patients and this can be arranged.

 Will the laparoscopic operation be painful?

 A certain amount of discomfort should be expected following any operation.
-During a laparoscopic operation, carbon dioxide will be used to inflate the abdomen giving Dr Land the room he needs to operate.
+During a laparoscopic operation, carbon dioxide will be used to inflate the abdomen giving the surgeons the room they need to operate.
 This rises to dull to moderate pain, which usually lasts no more then 12-24 hours.
 Gas and/or fluid may irritate the diaphragm resulting in possible shoulder tip pain in some patients.
 Any discomfort usually passes in 24-48 hours.
 Most patients are taking simple analgesia only on discharge from hospital.

 Will I have vaginal bleeding after the operation?